minshi123/gitlab/doc/user/project/wiki/index.md

 11.3 are stored in GitLab itself.
 If you want them to be part of the wiki's Git repository, you will have to upload them again.

+### Special characters in page titles

+Wiki pages are stored as files in a Git repository, so certain characters have a special meaning:

+- Slashes (`/`) can't be used, because they're used as path separator.
+- Hyphens (`-`) are converted into whitespace.

 ### Length restrictions for file and directory names

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/24364) in GitLab 12.8.